valcu/annotator/README.md

 `annotator` is based on [fabric.js](http://fabricjs.com/), a Javascript HTML5 canvas library and [htmlwidgets](http://www.htmlwidgets.org/), a package that provides a framework for creating R bindings to JavaScript libraries.

-`annotator`  makes it easy to create annotation pipelines in  [shiny](ttps://shiny.rstudio.com) .

 The main function of the package is `annotate(path_to_image)`.
-The user can paint, and subsequently save, one or several polygons on the image.

-The examples bundled with the package demonstrate how to create annotation pipelines.
+Polygons can be outlined on the image and polygon's coordinates are returned after each draw.

+`annotator`  makes it easy to create annotation pipelines in  [shiny](https://shiny.rstudio.com).

 Installation